clowixdev/samus_bot/readme.md

     6. Add picture handling that is sent with text when creating template or sending message immideatly - DONE
     7. Add group_chat keyboard (consist only fraction and everyone mentions) - DONE
     8. Add pawns mention (banshee, tesla, robot, panda) - DONE
-    9. Add ability to edit profile
+    9. Add ability to edit profile - DONE
     10. Add base commands for Admin-Panel
     11. Add /bug command, that will ease bug-report process
     12. Add strategies for different modifiers